MannLabs/pydiaid/README.md

 ```

 py_diAID provides several options:
-- charge    Evaluate a dia-PASEF method for multiple charged precursors.
+- charge: Evaluate a dia-PASEF method for multiple charged precursors.
-- create    Create a specific dia-PASEF method.
+- create: Create a specific dia-PASEF method.
-- evaluate  Evaluate a dia-PASEF method.
+- evaluate: Evaluate a dia-PASEF method.
-- gui       Start graphical user interface.
+- gui: Start graphical user interface.
-- optimize  Optimize a dia-PASEF method.
+- optimize: Optimize a dia-PASEF method.

 All options can be executed with ```pydiaid [option] -p [Text]```.
-All parameters are saved in a .json file and have to adjusted in this file.
-For instance, the command ```pydiaid optimize -p "d:\pydiaid\pydiaid\lib\default_parameters.json"``` will give following result:
+All parameters are saved in a .json file and have to be adjusted in this file.
+For instance, the command ```pydiaid optimize -p "d:\pydiaid\pydiaid\lib\default_parameters.json"``` will execute one complete optimization process. py_diAID will create a folder at the location specified in the .json parameter file with all generated information and give following result in the terminal window:

 ```
 ******************